halamah/aspnetcorekafka/README.md

 ## Change consumption offset

 Changing consume offset to start on can be set in fluent pipeline, message Offset attributes or via configuration.

-Example 1 : Fluent
+#### Fluent

 ```c#
   var subscription = _consumer.Subscribe<RateNotification>(new SourceOptions {